Strandgaard96/vehicle_collision_webpage/README.md

 # Socialdataanalysis2020 - Plan and structure for final project

-*An explanation of the central idea behind your final project (what is the idea? which datasets do you need to explore the idea?, why is it interesting?)
+* An explanation of the central idea behind your final project (what is the idea? which datasets do you need to explore the idea?, why is it interesting?)

-Preliminary investigatino and exploration of New York led to the discovery of several interesting datasets.
+Preliminary investigation and exploration of New York led to the discovery of several interesting datasets.
 The first a

-*A mock up of the visualization that you wish to build.
+* A mock up of the visualization that you wish to build.
 (Anything is fine here.
 Pen and paper, MS Paint, Inkscape, D3, anything.).